pavanNPK/Skill-QuestX-Tutorial/docs/materials-bulk-upload-format.md

 4. `Assets` optional

 Do not rename sheets.
 Do not merge cells.
 Keep the first row as headers.
 Every row must have stable IDs so the importer can connect indexes, slides, blocks, and files.

+The sample workbook locks the first header row and freezes it while scrolling.
+Team members should edit only data rows below the headers.
+Do not add, remove, or rename columns.

 ## Sheet: Indexes